Skip to content

 In this blog post, we’ll go over some of the most frequent mistakes seen in website localization strategy according to our resident localization expert, Fernanda Aguilera — and why you should avoid them.

-What is Website Localization?
+What Is Website Localization?

 Outside of the language services industry, localization is often conflated with the mere translation of text.
 While that’s certainly one important aspect of localization, it’s far from the only consideration to make when localizing a website.
 Localization services aim to ensure that your content adheres to the linguistic and cultural conventions of your target audience.